Srbica, Kičevo

 Srbica (Србица, Sërbicë) is a village in the municipality of Kičevo, North Macedonia.
 It used to be the largest village of the former municipality of Oslomej.

+History

+After the capture of the village by Partisan forces, 49 Albanians from the village were executed by the incoming communist forces.

 Demographics

+The village is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kırçova.
+The village had a total of 83 houses, excluding bachelors (mucerred).

+According to the 1942 Albanian census, Srbica was inhabited by a total of 1176 Muslim Albanians.

 As of the 2021 census, Srbica had 796 residents with the following ethnic composition: